 If you have questions regarding billing or, feel that a billing error has occurred please contact the office for clarification; if you still feel that there is an error please follow the appeal process.

 The cost of books and supplies varies according to the course of study.
 Students are expected to have sufficient funds to cover purchases at the college bookstore Barnes & Noble.
 Mastercard, Visa, American Express, Discover and personal checks are accepted.
 If you have been awarded financial aid in excess of the comprehensive cost and would like to use the funds for books & supplies you may do so by submitting a “Bookstore Authorization” form.
 This form will allow the Campus Bookstore to charge your purchases to your student account.
 You may download the form on the Forms page; please contact the Bursar’s office if you have any questions or need assistance with the authorization process.

 The College Bursar’s office is normally open between the hours of 3–4 p.m.
 Monday through Friday for check cashing only.
 Personal and/or business checks up to a maximum of $50 will be cashed upon presentation of a valid student identification card.
 A charge of $50 is made for each check returned by the bank for nonpayment.
 Check cashing privileges will be suspended if a check is returned unpaid by the bank.

 Outstanding Indebtedness, Administrative Hold, Refunds

-Payments are due in full by the due date or, enrollment confirmation with Higher One monthly tuition payment plan.
-A late payment fee of $60 will be assessed on payments received after the due dates.
-Additionally, a finance charge, at a rate of 4% above prime will be assessed on outstanding balances after the due dates.
+Payments are due in full by the due dates or, enrollment in the monthly payment plan through CASHNet and must be confirmed by the due dates.
+A late payment fee will be assessed on payments received after the due dates.
+Additionally, a finance charge will be assessed on outstanding balances after the due dates.